-- Buildings should generally be located close to the street, however for redevelopment or infill projects, efforts should be made to retain mature trees and landscaping which may result in greater front yard setbacks. - On streets with a consistent front yard setback infill buildings should generally be located at the same setback as existing development. - Where setbacks along a street vary, which is the case on many of the streets within the Hamlet, a range of setbacks may be appropriate for proposed development with consideration to the minimum and maximum setbacks of surrounding buildings. - Ensure that no front wall of a house shall be set further back than half the length of the adjacent house to maintain privacy of rear yards. - Side yard setbacks should allow for access, servicing requirements, variations in grading and natural figures. - Side yard setbacks in the hamlet vary from as low as 2m up to 35m.
-Applications which seek to reduce the required minimum interior setback of 4.5 metres will be considered to allow for flexibility of siting of the main house or if it helps achieve other principles of these guidelines.
+- Buildings should generally be located close to the street, however for redevelopment or infill projects, efforts should be made to retain mature trees and landscaping which may result in greater front yard setbacks. - On streets with a consistent front yard setback infill buildings should generally be located at the same setback as existing development. - Where setbacks along a street vary, such is the case on many of the streets within the Hamlet, a range of setbacks may be appropriate for proposed development with consideration to the minimum and maximum setbacks of surrounding buildings. - Ensure that no front wall of a house shall be set further back than half the length of the adjacent house to maintain privacy of rear yards. - Side yard setbacks should allow for access, servicing requirements, variations in grading and natural figures. - Side yard setbacks in the hamlet vary from as low as 2m up to 35m.
+Applications which seek to reduce the required minimum interior setback of 4.5 metres will be considered Consider revising the current 15ft (4.5m) interior setback to 2.25m to allow for flexibility of siting of the main house.
+Refer to "Houses at Corner Lots and Pedestrian/Open Space Links" for reference to exterior side yard setbacks.